steakknife/rails_plus_hacks_and_threads/README.markdown

 Sidekiq, since it's popular, is also included.

-Further only one instance of clockwork is spun up, no matter how many rails app instances are launched (SingletonProcess is a really bad ZooKeeper).
+Clockwork, for timed jobs, is included as well.
+Further only one instance of clockwork is spun up, no matter how many rails app instances are launched (using SingletonProcess is a really bad ZooKeeper).

 ## Easy setup